 The first payment due is the $500 tuition deposit to confirm your seat.
 Your tuition bill will be due according to a university schedule.
 Note: you cannot pay your tuition bill with cash.

 New York State residents may be eligible for New York State financial aid.
 All domestic students may be eligible for some form of educational loans.
 No direct School of Management aid is available for the MS programs.
 Students can apply for student loans by completing the Free Application for Federal Student Aid (FAFSA).
 Students may also apply for on-campus work opportunities when they arrive at UB.

 UB generally does not accept transfer credit for MS coursework, and no courses are waived regardless of previous experience or education.

 Each MS program has specific requirements, so you should review each program in detail.

-A detailed description of each program's curriculum is found in the MBA/MS handbook.
+A detailed description of each program's curriculum is found in their respective handbooks: